 I wanted to add backing to my craft room shelving.
-I did not want items to fall out the back side.
-My craft room is my Happy Place, so I wanted color! 🎨
+I did not want items to fall out of the backside.
+My craft room is my Happy Place, so I wanted color!

 Here are my shelves BEFORE. . .

 I lucked up and had large pieces of cardboard. ?I swiped this from my father-in-law’s house after he bought a new television – – score!

 First, I used the actual shelf as a template by laying it flat and tracing the edge of the shelf.
 Then I used an Exacto knife to cut the cardboard.